 - Creates a network of academic leaders on the continent, spanning not only across countries, but also across disciplinary boundaries

 The programme will use a highly interactive approach to training, application of skills to a leadership project, peer support, and mentorship.
-Fellows will attend an initial 5 day, intensive on-site programme in Pretoria, South Africa from March 20-25, 2020 (departing on the 26th).
+Fellows will attend an initial 5-day, intensive on-site programme in Pretoria, South Africa from December 1-5, 2023 (departing on the December 6).
 The process will involve an approach that cycles between theory, application and reflection.
 Participants will be challenged to work collaboratively to design initiatives that advance a new paradigm for African science.